teerasej/Developing-Intelligent-Applications-with-Microsoft-Azure-AI-and-GitHub-Copilot/Exercises/3-ai-search.md

 ## More information

-To learn more about Azure AI Search, see the [Azure AI Search documentation](https://docs.microsoft.com/azure/search/search-what-is-azure-search).
+To learn more about Azure AI Search, see the [Create a knowledge mining solution with Azure AI Search](https://learn.microsoft.com/en-us/training/modules/ai-knowldge-mining/).